 - Our email listserv, including our weekly e-newsletter, The Medical Record, will keep you up-to-date on office announcements, volunteer opportunities, research positions, and community service projects. - All students who check the "prehealth" box during the CAS advising process will be automatically added to the prehealth listsery - Learn more about AdviseStream, a comprehensive prehealth advising software platform, which you will use throughout your time at NYU.
-AdviseStream will help you to develop goals and track your progress as a prehealth student. - Watch our prehealth overview webinar to learn more! - Email: prehealth@nyu.edu - Phone: 212-998-8160
+AdviseStream will help you to develop goals and track your progress as a prehealth student. - Watch our prehealth overview webinar to learn more and before scheduling your first appointment - Email: prehealth@nyu.edu - Phone: 212-998-8160